 6. Customer Loyalty and Referrals

 Customer insights on brand loyalty are important to sales as well.
 This helps you predict what percentage of repeat customers you can expect.
 Or whether it is of any use pursuing your existing customers.

 A quick survey asking each customer how likely they are to recommend your brand to others can help.
-You can calculate the Net Promoter Score (NPS) from this and measure customer loyalty towards your business.
+You can calculate the Net Promoter Score (NPS) from this and measure customer loyalty to your business.

 Why Are Consumer Insights Important for Small Businesses?